-In our Sixth Form, pupils can expect two years in an enriching and ambitious academic environment and they will enjoy pastoral support that includes university and careers guidance.
+In joining our Sixth Form, pupils can look forward to two years in an enriching and ambitious academic environment, and they will enjoy pastoral support that includes comprehensive university and careers guidance.
 As pupils progress into our Sixth Form, they will also be given considerable privileges such as smaller class sizes, different subject choices, a new dress code and more independence in learning and study methods.
 As a result of these privileges as young adults, the school has high expectations of pupil conduct.
 Our Sixth Formers are role models for younger pupils, and they will be expected to be immersed fully in the life of the school and the local community.

 The IB is a challenging academic programme, requiring self-reliance and organisation from the very start.
 At its heart is the Core Programme.
 There are numerous Creativity, Activity, Service (CAS) opportunities designed to foster an understanding of, and involvement with, the wider community.
-The Theory of Knowledge course enables pupils to think outside the box.
-The Extended Essay, a 4000-word thesis on a subject of a pupil's choice, involves conducting independent research, with one-on-one supervision from a dedicated tutor.
+The Theory of Knowledge course enables pupils to connect their learning across their IB subjects as they explore what knowledge is and investigate how they learn.
+The Extended Essay, a 4000-word research essay on a subject of a pupil's choice, involves conducting independent research, with one-on-one supervision from a dedicated tutor.

-There are possibilities to apply for positions of responsibility, such as being a member of the Student Council, running Mentoring Programmes and serving as House Captains.
+There are possibilities to apply for positions of responsibility, such as being a member of the School Council, running Mentoring Programmes and serving as House Captains.
 Every pupil is encouraged to make the most of every opportunity to enrich their learning, to develop as well-rounded and confident individuals; a plethora of co-curricular activities are also available and enjoyed by Sixth Form pupils.